Granola Review 2026: Why It Won’t Work for Everyone

 Disclosure: I only recommend products I would use myself, and all opinions expressed here are our own.
 This post may contain affiliate links that, at no additional cost to you, may earn a small commission.
 Read the full privacy policy here.

 Hey there!
 I am Aron, the founder of Thebusinessdive.
-With my website & YouTube channel, I reach 25.000 -35.000 people monthly with the mission to help you find the perfect productivity apps.
-Subscribe to my YouTube channel to hear more about the best productivity tools.
+I have been testing productivity apps for almost three years now.
+I reach 25.000 -50.000 people monthly with the mission to help you find the perfect productivity apps.
+Subscribe to my YouTube channel, newsletter, and social media to hear more about the best productivity tools.
 Let’s dive in!